geopandas/geopandas/doc/source/docs/user_guide/mergingdata.rst

 .. ipython:: python

-   # Merge two GeoDataFrames, one of countries, one of cities, in order to get each city's country
+   # Merge two GeoDataFrames in order to get each city's country.
+   # One of countries, one of cities.
    countries.head()
    cities.head()